 Peru is bordered by five countries, with a total land boundary of 4,636 miles (7,461 km), making it a great South American destination if you want to see more than one country.
-The countries that border Peru and the amount of land that shares a border for each, from north to south:
+The countries that border Peru and the amount of land that shares a border for each, from north to south, are:

-The two countries sharing the longest land boundaries with Peru -- Brazil and Colombia -- are arguably the least accessible in terms of overland travel; however, crossing the border between Peru and Ecuador, Chile, or Bolivia is relatively simple.
+Brazil and Columbia, the two countries sharing the longest land boundaries with Peru, are arguably the least accessible in terms of overland travel; however, crossing the border between Peru and Ecuador, Chile, or Bolivia is relatively simple.